MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/receivables-management-part5-utilities-routines.md

 Management Setup window and Include Unapplied Credits in Aged Balances in the Assess Finance Charges window, the following situations would occur:

-- If you didn’t mark either option, a \$5.00 finance charge would be assessed (\$100.00 x 5%).
+- If you didn't mark either option, a \$5.00 finance charge would be assessed (\$100.00 x 5%).

 - If you marked only Compound Finance Charges, a \$5.25 finance charge would